What is the application process to be selected as part of the team?

 Do you organize any training runs?

 Yes.
-Our team meets every Saturday morning in the Greater Boston area.
-Group runs are subject to change based on COVID-19 gathering precautions and guidelines.
+Our team meets most Saturday mornings in the Greater Boston area.

 Do you provide hotel room blocks for Marathon weekend?